ZabutonNage/Blog/docs/posts/2019/SafeAccess.md

 The next step, if `o` is not `invalid`, is to get the value to map over.
 In case we already arrived at `lastProxyable`, we have to unwrap it from the container that allowed us to apply `Proxy` even to primitives.
 Otherwise we just use whatever `o` is.

 Here too, we return a function yielding a `Maybe` object.
 This function takes the user-provided mapping function `f`, applies it to `val` and wraps the result in a `Maybe` object.
-Even though our value to map over is always valid at this point, we must wrap in a `Maybe` to stay predictable in our results and not suddenly exit the context.
+Even though our value to map over is always valid at this point, we must wrap it in a `Maybe` to stay predictable in our results and not suddenly exit the context.
 Only this way the user can rest assured there will be a reliable result no matter what the outcome is.

 ##### fromSafe